UX Design: Definition, challenges and explanations

 UX Design offers several major advantages:

-However, it also has certain disadvantages:
+However, it also has certain drawbacks:

-Concrete examples and use cases of UX Design
+Concrete examples and UX Design use cases

-The best resources and tools for UX Design
+.The best resources and tools for UX Design

 What is UX Design?

-What is the difference between UX Design and UI Design?
+What's the difference between UX Design and UI Design?

 Why is UX Design important?